dar-io/archive_dario.tv/_posts/2017-02-12-videos-of-the-day-promo.markdown

     Layout-Classes: block-mb-20 offset-md-0 offset-lg-0 col-sm-12 col-md-10 col-lg-8 mb-4 mb-md-0
     Subheading:
     H1-Heading: "BBC News App: Videos of the Day Promo"
-    H2-Heading: Overview
+    H2-Heading:
     Description:

-      - Paragraph: "Since October 2016, I've been one of three UX designers working on the BBC News app (iOS & Android).
-The News App reaches over 7 Million weekly users worldwide.
-This is the story on how I improved Videos of the Day and BBC Stories daily video plays by designing a better promo."
+      - Paragraph: "From October 2016 to November 2017, I was one of three UX designers working on the BBC News app for iOS & Android.
+The News App reaches over 7 Million weekly unique users worldwide. "

-      - Paragraph: "Videos of the Day and BBC Stories were created to be a finite package of succinct, sharply edited and visually-enticing videos, made to be viewed vertically in full screen and designed to encourage habitual usage."

-      - Paragraph: "The package of vertical video is accessed by a single entry point into a linear experience from the News app Top Stories."
+      - Paragraph: "I helped improve and deliver several features across the News app.
+But, this is the story on how I, as a design lead, improved Videos of the Day and BBC Stories daily video plays by designing a better entry point."

     Left-Side-Column:
       - Classes: mt-0 mb-3 mt-lg-0 col-3 col-sm-3 col-md-2 col-lg-12